HuangMinming/soci/README.md

 # SOCI

-SOCI (secure outsourced computation on integers scheme) provides a twin-server architecture for secure outsourced computation based on Paillier cryptosystem, which supports computations on encrypted integers rather than just natural numbers [1].
-It significently improves the computation efficiency compared with fully homomorphic encryption mechanism.
-SOCI includes a suite of efficient secure computation protocols, including secure multiplication ($\textsf{SMUL}$), secure comparison ($\textsf{SCMP}$), secure sign bit-acquisition ($\textsf{SSBA}$) and secure division ($\textsf{SDIV}$).
-The protocols realize secure computations on both non-negative integers and negative integers.
+The Secure Outsourced Computation on Integers (SOCI) scheme employs a twin-server architecture that is based on the Paillier cryptosystem.
+This framework enables secure outsourced computation involving encrypted integers, as opposed to being limited to natural numbers [1].
+Notably, SOCI achieves significant improvements in computational efficiency compared to fully homomorphic encryption mechanisms.
+Within the SOCI framework, a comprehensive set of efficient secure computation protocols has been developed, encompassing secure multiplication ($\textsf{SMUL}$), secure comparison ($\textsf{SCMP}$), secure sign bit-acquisition ($\textsf{SSBA}$), and secure division ($\textsf{SDIV}$).
+These protocols have been designed to facilitate secure computations on both non-negative integers and negative integers, providing a versatile and robust solution for secure outsourced computation.

 # Preliminary

-The protocols in SOCI are built based on Pailliar cryptosystem with threshold decryption (PaillierTD), which is a variant of the conventional Paillier cryptosystem.
-PaillierTD splits the private key of the Paillier cryptosystem into two partially private keys.
-Any partially private key cannot effectively decrypt a given ciphertext encrypted by the Paillier cryptosystem.
-PaillierTD consists of the following algorithms.
+The protocols within the SOCI framework are constructed upon the foundation of the Paillier cryptosystem with threshold decryption (PaillierTD).
+This variant of the conventional Paillier cryptosystem divides the private key into two partially private keys.
+Importantly, neither of these partially private keys alone possesses the capability to effectively decrypt a ciphertext that has been encrypted using the Paillier cryptosystem.
+The PaillierTD scheme comprises the following algorithms.

 $\textbf{Key Generation} (\textsf{KeyGen})$: Let $p,q$ be two strong prime numbers (i.e., $p=2p'+1$ and $q=2q'+1$, where $p'$ and $q'$ are prime numbers) with $\kappa$ bits (e.g., $\kappa=512$).
 Compute $N=p\cdot q$, $\lambda=lcm(p-1,q-1)$ and $\mu=\lambda^{-1}\mod N$.
 Let the generator $g=N+1$, the public key $pk=(g,N)$ and the private key $sk=\lambda$.